-A total of 83 infants were safely surrendered in 2015, of whom seven were reclaimed by a parent.
-This brings the total number of Safely Surrendered children to 787 since the law was implemented in 2001.
+A total of 74 infants were safely surrendered in 2016, of whom five were reclaimed by a parent.
+This brings the total number of safely surrendered children to 861 since the law was implemented in 2001.

-The Safe Surrender law has been a success, with the rate of abandonments decreasing from 25 cases in 2002 to six or fewer cases per year since 2010.
-This is an 80 percent decrease in infant abandonments statewide in the past fifteen years.
+The Safe Surrender Baby law has been a success, with the rate of abandonments decreasing from 25 cases in 2002 to six or fewer cases per year since 2010.
+This is an 80 percent decrease in infant abandonments statewide in the past sixteen years.

-Five children were found abandoned alive in 2015.
-There were no abandoned deceased children reported in 2015, the first year since the law began in 2001 in which California has completely avoided the tragedy of infant death as a consequence of abandonment.
+Two children were found abandoned alive in 2016.
+There were no abandoned deceased children reported in 2016, the second year in a row since the law began in 2001 in which California has completely avoided the tragedy of infant death as a consequence of abandonment.

-Moving forward, the California Department of Social Services' (CDSS) Office of Child Abuse Prevention (OCAP) plans to revise and promote outreach materials.
-The outreach efforts will include an increase in the number of languages in which Safely Surrendered Baby (SSB) materials are available, working to increase the visibility of SSB site locations and promoting the SSB hotline, 877-BabySaf.
+Moving forward, the California Department of Social Services' (CDSS) Office of Child Abuse Prevention (OCAP) plans to print and disseminate updated outreach materials and continue to promote the program.
+The updated outreach materials include an increase in the number of languages in which SSB materials are available.
+The program promotion efforts will include working to increase the visibility of SSB site locations and promoting the SSB hotline, 877-BabySaf.